3 vegan wedding cake recipes you’ll love!

 Trying to find the perfect wedding cake is one of the most exciting (and tasty) parts of wedding planning.
-We’re celebrating World Vegan Month with some tasty recipes and wedding cake ideas courtesy of The Vegan Society – can we find your favourite?
+We’re celebrating World Vegan Day with some tasty vegan wedding cake recipes courtesy of The Vegan Society.
+Let us know if you give them a try!

 This opens up so many opportunities for great desserts or wedding cake alternatives; meringues, mousses, ice-cream, fudge, brownies, macarons, and even marzipan for a traditional cake covering.